rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 2. Explanation of Mocha and js test syntax through Bananalogy:
 ![todoitem-fail-test](../images/exercise3/bdd-bananas.png)

+  * TODO - expand upon this.
-* `describe` is used to group tests together into a collection about a particular
+  * `describe` is used to group tests together.
+The string `"a bunch of ripe bananas"` is for human reading and allows you to identify tests.
+  * `it` is a statement that contains a test.
+It should contain an assertion such as `expect` or `should`.
+It follows the syntax of `describe` where the string passed in identifies the statement.

 2. Visit [mochajs.org](https://mochajs.org/) for more in-depth documentation.

-* `describe` is used to group tests together into a collection asserting some feature; for example the get all todos api.
-* `it` is an individual test statement and should contain an `expect` or a `should` statement asserting behaviour of the API under test.

 ### Part 1 - Tests in our Pipeline
 > _In this exercise we will improve the pipeline created already by adding some unit tests for the frontend & backend along with some end to end tests (e2e) to validate the full solution_

 #### Part 1a - Unit tests